w3f/Grants-Program/applications/polkalokr.md

 * Our products will be compatible with substrate-built parachains
 * The core capabilities we are planning to offer extend far beyond any competitor in the space
 * We are taking a customer-focused approach and will focus on delivering a simple UX/UI that lowers the technical barrier of entry into the crypto space

+Vesting Module, built on the Substrate framework, provides a simple means for placing a linear release on an account’s locked balance.
+Whilst this offers some of the capabilities that we intend to build for Gridlokr and provides a degree of validation that our end goal is technically achievable, the limitations of the Vesting module do not offer sufficient flexibility for our use case.

 ## Team :busts_in_silhouette: